poetic/html-to-react-converter/README.md

-# html-to-react-covertor
+# html-to-react-converter

-html-to-react-covertor converts htmls to a working and modifiable react app using several configuration files.
+html-to-react-converter converts htmls to a working and modifiable react app using several configuration files.

 ## Usage